Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Diffeology to Concrete Sheaves

 \begin{remark}\labell{r:YonedaExt} The fully faithful embedding of manifolds into diffeologies takes any manifold $M$ to the diffeological space built on the underlying set of $M$ with plots all smooth maps from open subsets of Euclidean space to $M$.
 So the concrete sheaf $I(M)$ (for $I$ the functor of the previous remark) is just the sheaf of smooth functions to $M$: $I(M)(N)=C^\infty(N,M)$.
 Write $\iota$ for the composition of the inclusion of the embedding of manifolds into diffeologies with $I$.
-Then, from the definition of the Yoneda embedding $y:\mfld \to \stacks$, it is obvious that the diagram:
+By the definition of the Yoneda embedding $y\colon \mfld \to \stacks$ (see, for instance, \cite[Section 8.2]{JY}), the following diagram commutes

-commutes, where $\int:\csheaves\to \stacks$ is the Grothendieck construction.
+where $\int\colon\csheaves\to \stacks$ is the Grothendieck construction.
 Thus, we may think of $\int$ as an extension of the Yoneda embedding. \end{remark}